openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 There is an additional method for instances of any enumeration type:

--  'getValue()' returns the value of enumeration constant which is either of ``int`` or ``string`` type.
+-  'getValue()' returns a value of enumeration constant which is either of ``int`` or ``string`` type.

 .. code-block:: typescript